 To understand your leadership reputation, ask questions about the reputation you’ve established, try to view your behavior as others may, and check to see if your reputation aligns with your values and your desired leadership brand.

-How do people know the leadership your capable of, and how do you communicate that?
+How do people know the leadership you’re capable of, and how do you communicate it?
 That’s what your leadership brand is — an aspirational set of leadership traits and behaviors.

 The key here is to bring to the surface, enhance, and polish your greatest strengths and make sure you’re communicating them to people you encounter inside and outside of your organization.
-A strong leadership brand can only be developed if you are self-aware — you know what your leadership reputation is now, and you have a deliberate plan for strengthening it to fuel your leadership aspirations.
+A strong leadership brand can only be developed if you’re self-aware — you need to know what your leadership reputation is now, and have a deliberate plan for strengthening it to fuel your leadership aspirations.

 For those leaders who work at it, greater self-awareness in these 4 areas will pay significant dividends.

-To learn more about how to acquire the essential traits shared by the world’s best leaders, read CCL’s new book, Lead 4 Success: Learn the Essentials of True Leadership, by George Hallenbeck.
+To learn more about how to acquire the essential traits shared by the world’s best leaders, read our book, Lead 4 Success: Learn the Essentials of True Leadership, by George Hallenbeck.